 The most difficult thing about this whole project was finding the feathers.
 I wanted feathers in earthly natural color tones, and I wanted them strung, as in already sewn onto a ribbon.

 Update: You need feathers that are sewn onto a ribbon.
 Loose feathers or a feather boa will not work.
-For a lush effect you will need at least 20 yards, for one hat, but the more the better.
+For a lush effect you will need at least 6 meters (circa 6 yards), for one hat, but the more the better.
 The large white one is about half a meter in diameter (about 1.5 feet).
 The feathers are about 20 cm (10 inches) long.
 Back in the day, these were very hard to find.
 But now you can buy all these feather trims on Amazon.